 - Much like the zucchini fruit, the blossoms are also a good source of vitamin A and vitamin C. Vitamin A helps maintain healthy eyes and skin and is an antioxidant that resists viruses and bacteria, thus strengthening the immune system.

 When you start seeing blossoms like these on your zucchini plants it's time to harvest them.
 At approximately 4 to 5 weeks is the magic number!
 Harvest time is typically best first thing in the morning.

-The blossoms with the shorter (multiple) stamen in the middle are females, whereas, the ones with the longer (single) stems are males.
-Also, look at the back of the flower ~ the ones with a rounder base is the female.
-That round base, will eventually be what you know as the zucchini plant.
+The blossoms with the shorter (multiple) stamens in the middle are females, whereas, the ones with the longer (single) stems are males.
+Also, look at the back of the flower ~ the one with a rounder base is the female.
+That round base will eventually be what you know as the zucchini plant.
 The male blossom will not have this, but instead, you'll just see one long stem attached to the blossom.
 Easy!

 There’s no difference in flavor between a male or female blossom, BUT, one thing to remember, when harvesting out the female ones, you’ll have less zucchini to harvest later on, since it will not be able to pollinate.
 So be sure to leave a few.

 I love to cook delicious and healthy meals for my family and friends, and I am happy that I get to share my passion with all of you.
 Every food I make is full of flavorful and healthy ingredients that are quick and simple to make with ingredients that you can find in your local grocery store or online.
 Let's be taste buds ~ and follow me along my culinary journey.
 My mantra, to always cook with love, and that is after all, why I call this blog the JOZmahal.
 Read more about me here...

 PS: If you try any of my recipes please use the tag #JOZmahalrecipes and you may be featured in my upcoming posts! ~ cook with love my friend!